Knowledge base

 These factors impact the requirements for testing.

-As a solution to this, automation can be introduced to reduce the manual effort and overall test cycle time.
+You need to allocate significant resources to planning, documenting, executing, maintaining, and reporting on testing activities.
+As a solution to this, automation can be introduced to reduce the Dynamics 365 manual testing effort and overall test cycle time.

 The Regression Suite Automation Tool (RSAT) was introduced by Microsoft as a testing solution for its D365 F&O customers to assure the quality of processes that run within the application.